-Inhibin B measurement is primarily used as an adjunctive test in the diagnosis of ovarian tumors when used in combination with Inhibin A and for the follow-up of these patients as an adjunctive test in the control of infertility.
+Inhibin B measurement is primarily used as an adjunctive test in the diagnosis of ovarian tumors when used in combination with inhibin A and for the monitoring of these patients as well as an adjunctive test in the investigation of infertility.

-Originally, Inhibin was the name given to a component of serum found to inhibit the secretion of follicular hormone (FSH) from the pituitary gland.
-In recent years, protein inhibins have been characterized and specific immunological tests have been developed for both Inhibin A and Inhibin B. These hormones are members of the TGF-β (Transforming Growth Factor β) family.
+Originally, inhibin was the name given to a component of serum found to inhibit the secretion of follicular hormone (FSH) from the pituitary gland.
+In recent years, protein inhibins have been characterized and specific immunological tests have been developed for both inhibin A and inhibin B. These hormones are members of the TGF-β (Transforming Growth Factor beta) family.
 Structurally, they consist of dimers of two dissimilar protein subunits.
 Subunit a is common in both inhibins.
 In women, inhibin B is mainly produced by the small developing ovarian follicles.
-Testicular Sertoli Cells Are the Main Source of Inhibin B in Men
+Testicular Sertoli cells are the main source of inhibin B in men.

 In young girls, concentrations of inhibin B increase as adolescence progresses.
 Therefore, measuring inhibin B can help determine gonad maturation and diagnose early puberty in girls.
 When women reach reproductive age, inhibin B levels change during the menstrual cycle.
 Inhibin B is believed to play an important role in regulating FSH levels during the follicular phase of the cycle.
 Inhibin B levels increase during the follicular phase reaching a peak in ovulation before falling to basal levels during the luteal phase.
 In postmenopausal women, inhibin B levels fall to low levels.